What It’s Like Kayaking with Humpback Whales in the Johnstone Strait

 “The whole experience was unforgettable.
 The sights, sounds and scenery bombarded the senses from start to finish,” says my father once we return to Telegraph Cove and bid farewell to our mighty kayak packed with overnight gear.
 “It really does make you feel alive and connected to nature.”

-Now that you’ve added kayaking in the Johnstone Strait to your bucket list, discover 10 more places in Canada every Canadian needs to visit.
+Now that you’ve added kayaking in the Johnstone Strait to your bucket list, check out the 10 national parks every Canadian needs to visit.